run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/prerequisites.md

 Create the secret named `runai-reg-creds` based on your existing credentials.
 For more information, see [Allowing pods to reference images from other secured registries](https://docs.openshift.com/container-platform/latest/openshift_images/managing_images/using-image-pull-secrets.html#images-allow-pods-to-reference-images-from-secure-registries_using-image-pull-secrets){target=_blank}.

-* (Airgapped installation only)  __Private Docker Registry__.
-Run:ai assumes the existence of a Docker registry for images.
+* Airgapped installation only - Run:ai assumes the existence of a Docker registry for images.
 Most likely installed within the organization.
 The installation requires the network address and port for the registry (referenced below as `<REGISTRY_URL>`).

 ## Validate Prerequisites